rohingosling/neural-network-cpp/README.md

 | Version: 1.2 | Year: 1993 | Language: 6502 Machine Language |
 | :--- | :--- | :--- |

-Fun "retro-computing" project, to upgrade my original Commodore VIC20 code to support a Commodore 64, after being donated a Commodore 64 from my girlfriend at the time.
+Fun "retro-computing" project, to upgrade my original Commodore VIC20 code to support a Commodore 64, after being donated a Commodore 64.

 This version supported up to 16,000 weights.
 I tested it with simulated stock market data.
 The results showed that theoretically, an ANN implemented on a Commodore 64 could, in theory, be used for practical stock market prediction and classification tasks in the 1980s, had it been built in the 1980s.